-CompNet has created a firm-level-based database including a number of European countries.
-The database is unique in terms of its coverage and cross-dimensional analysis potential as it links, for example, trade or the financial status of firms with their productivity.
+CompNet has created a firm-level-based dataset including a number of European countries.
+The dataset is unique in terms of its coverage and cross-dimensional analysis potential as it links, for example, trade or the financial status of firms with their productivity.
 For further information, please refer to the methodological paper and to the user guide for external researchers (see below).

 CompNet allows to analyse virtually every aspect of European firms.
 We collect information from representative firm-level datasets for a number of countries.
 The dataset includes variables on employment, trade, productivity, mark-ups, financial constraints and more.
 Variable definitions and computation are harmonized across countries.
 Built at firm level, indicators are then aggregated to sectoral level (NACE 2-digit) in order to avoid confidentiality issues.
 Harmonization, scope of offered variables and precomputed productivity indicators set the dataset apart from other transnational firm datasets like AMADEUS.
 We would be happy to receive input about additional indicators to add or other ways in which we can assist your research.

 After computing a host of indicators within each country, we gather moments of the distributions for these variables.
 Joint distributions are also available.
 This allows you to analyse, for instance, whether more productive firms grow faster or whether firms with high mark-ups are less financially constrained.
 These distributions are available for each country.

 CompNet is a network of dedicated researchers with considerable experience in firm level cross-country analysis.
 The Network provides a forum for discussion with its working paper series and its conferences.
 It offers the opportunity to get in touch with leading experts in firm-level datasets and productivity studies.